Game-Theoretic Semantics for ATL+ with Applications to Model Checking: Analysing evaluation games

-We say that Eloise (Abelard) has a \emph{winning strategy in a transition game}, if she (he) can force that game to end at a position where she (he) has a winning strategy in the evaluation game that continues.
-By the previous propositions, both bounded and unbounded transition games are positionally determined.
-By the determinacy, we have the following consequence: If Eloise (Abelard) has a perfect recall strategy in a bounded or unbounded evaluation game (or transition game), then she (he) has a positional winning strategy in that game.
+By the positional determinacy, we have the following consequence: If Eloise (Abelard) has a perfect recall strategy in a bounded or unbounded evaluation game (or transition game), then she (he) has a positional winning strategy in that game.